mozilla-l10n/documentation/src/tools/pontoon/adding_new_locale.md

 ### Google AutoML model

-Set your [Google Cloud AutoML Translation](https://cloud.google.com/translate/) model ID to use translation engine with a custom model.
+Set your [Google Cloud AutoML Translation](https://cloud.google.com/translate/) model ID to use the translation engine with a custom model.
 If the value is not set, Google’s generic machine translation technology is used instead.

 ### MS translator code